Shaodong: Water systems

-Resouces
+Resources

 The region is rich in resources, with coal and gypsum as the main minerals.
 The proven coal reserves are around 40 million tons, and gypsum reserves are approximately 320 million tons, both ranking among the top in the province.
 Additionally, there are deposits of manganese, lead, zinc, uranium, iron, silica sand, barite, plastic clay, limestone, and others.
 The soil types include paddy soil (水稻土), laterite, Loess, and others, totaling 7 categories, 16 subcategories, 51 genera, and 137 species.

 The Niumasi Coal Mine produces bituminous coal, characterized by low ash, low sulfur, low phosphorus, and easily separable high-quality coking coal.
 The Niumasi mining area has been in operation for over 200 years, and by the Guangxu period (1875–1908), the coal mining industry had begun to take shape.
 During the Republic of China era (1912–1949), 13 joint-stock companies such as Henry and Changfeng were successively established.
 By the mid-1970s, the annual output of the Niumasi coal mine reached as high as 750,000 tons, ranking among the top 100 coal enterprises in the country for three consecutive years.